 How do I view analytics for a student in a course?

-Student Analytics show you how well a particular student is doing in your course.
+Student analytics show you how well a particular student is doing in your course.
 You can also view student analytics after your course has concluded.

 Your institution may allow students to view their own course analytics, which helps show them accurate information about their course activity and interactions.
 If permission is enabled, your view and the student's view of their analytics is the same.

 - Viewing analytics is a course permission.
 If you cannot view analytics, your institution has restricted this feature.

 - Currently, analytics does not measure activity on mobile devices.

 In the Student Analytics table, click the name of the student.